-We operate as a specialty retailer of hard surface flooring and related accessories through retail stores located in the United States and through our website.
-Our chief operating decision maker is our Chief Executive Officer who reviews the Company's consolidated financial information for purposes of allocating resources and evaluating the Company's financial performance.
+The Company operates as a specialty retailer of hard surface flooring and related accessories through retail stores located in the United States and through its website.
+The Company's chief operating decision maker is its Chief Executive Officer who reviews the Company's consolidated financial information for purposes of allocating resources and evaluating the Company's financial performance.
 Accordingly, the Company concluded it has one reportable segment.